sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 I was going to use going to use [DeepAR by AWS]([https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html](https://docs.aws.amazon.com/sagemaker/latest/dg/deepar.html)) and compare it to  AR (autoregressive model).
 After exploring the data the data I discovered that this data set can not be used for any Time Series Forecasting Model(TSFMs) or any other ML models.

-This is because each pandemic of total number of cases follows Logistic Function which is defined by:
+This is because each epidemic of total number of cases follows Logistic Function which is defined by:

 f(x) = capacity / (1 + e^-k*(x - midpoint) )[^2]

-And the pandemic of new of cases follows Logistic Function which is defined by: f(x) = a * e^(-0.5 * ((x-μ)/σ)**2)[^3]
+And the epidemic of new of cases follows Logistic Function which is defined by: f(x) = a * e^(-0.5 * ((x-μ)/σ)**2)[^3]

 ### Problem Statement